gvwilson/thirdbit/src/fiction/iffy/index.md

 but standing in front of her made Iffy feel she was on trial and the judge had already decided her guilt.

-The musk ox turned her head to fix one eye on Iffy.
+The ox turned her head to fix one eye on Iffy.
-She could smell the animal's moist breath.
+She could smell the animal's moist breath and see the tangles in her thick, dark coat.
-The tangles in her thick, dark coat seemed a match for the dents and scrapes on the bot riding her.

 On impulse she reached out slowly, palm up.
 The musk ox snorted again,